 During the third weekend of the Assembly (17-19 January 2020), members focused on 'Sustainability' â exploring their priority statement:Â ââŚthe kind of Scotland we are seeking to build will be a sustainable country balancing environmental, economic and social impacts for the good of the country and its citizensâ.

-We prepared a briefing on the National Performance Framework and the Sustainable Development GoalsÂ - which supported the Assembly's deliberations.
+Read our briefing on the National Performance Framework and the Sustainable Development GoalsÂ - which supported the Assembly's deliberations.

 Why the National Performance Framework needs to be kinder to itself

 The Carnegie UK Trust began its work on measuring wellbeing with a high-level Roundtable on âMeasuring What Matters in Scotlandâ in 2010.
 They have continued to be closely involved in the development of Scotlandâs wellbeing approach over the subsequent decade.
-In September this year, the Trust asked us to pause and consider how Scotland could take forward our wellbeing approach over the next ten years â making some specific recommendations for the National Performance Framework.
+In September 2019, the Trust asked us to pause and consider how Scotland could take forward our wellbeing approach over the next ten years â making some specific recommendations for the National Performance Framework.

 Does the National Performance Framework mean anything to the third sector?

+Thatâs the question a group of third sector organisations were answering at an event in June 2019.
+If the answer had been ânoâ, it would have been an embarrassingly short event!
 But fortunately we had a productive discussion about the many ways the National Performance Framework (NPF) is relevant to the third sector.
 We also explored how to overcome barriers to third sector engagement with the NPF.